adz624/visionbundles/README.md

 `cap sidekiq:stop`
 `cap sidekiq:restart`

-P.S this task is not test.
+P.S this task still not be tested.

 ### dev (role: :app)

 This task provide a command `cap dev:build`, it will invoke tasks `tmp:clear` `log:clear` `db:drop` `db:create` `db:migrate` `db:seed` on remote server.

-when you run this command, you have to type `Y` to confirm that you really want to run it.
+This command will show a prompt box to confirm that you really want to run it.

 ### Full setting example